Hitoshi Sakimoto

 Hitoshi Sakimoto (崎元 仁, Sakimoto Hitoshi) is a Japanese composer and sound producer.
-He is best known for scoring the video games Final Fantasy Tactics and Final Fantasy XII, though he has composed soundtracks for over 80 other games.
-He began playing music and video games in elementary school, and began composing video game music for money by the time he was 16.
-Sakimoto's professional career began a few years later in 1988 when he started composing music professionally as a freelancer, as well as programming sound drivers for games.
+He is best known for scoring the video games Final Fantasy Tactics and Final Fantasy XII, though he has composed soundtracks for numerous other games.
+Sakimoto first played music and video games in elementary school and began composing music professionally in 1988.
+He worked at the video game company Square from 1998 to 2000, before founding the music and sound production company Basiscape in 2002.

-In 1997, he joined Square and composed for his first international success, the score to Final Fantasy Tactics.
-In 2002, he resigned from Square to form his own music production company, Basiscape, through which he continues to compose music for games as well as anime.
-His music has been played at concerts and published as sheet music.

 Biography

 Early life

 Sakimoto was born on February 26, 1969, in Tokyo, Japan.
 He began developing an interest in music beginning in elementary school, when he taught himself to play the piano and electronic organ and participated in some brass and rock bands.
 A fan of video games, he began creating his own games in junior high school with some friends.
 While in his senior high school years, Sakimoto wrote for the computer magazine Oh!FM and compiled data about pieces of music he liked, becoming a self-professed "computer, games, and music geek".

 Sakimoto started composing for games when he was 16, and was paid to both create the music and the program to play it for several games.
 Composing for these games was the first time he had ever composed music for any instrument.
 His debut as a professional gaming composer came in 1988, when he and his friend Masaharu Iwata, whom he has worked with on numerous later titles, scored the shooter game Revolter, published by ASCGroup for the NEC PC-8801.
 Sakimoto also created the synthesizer driver "Terpsichorean" to enhance the sound quality of the game's music; the synthesizer driver has been implemented into many games throughout the Japanese game market in the early 1990s.
 Despite Revolter's success, he continued with his previous goal to become a video game programmer rather than a composer; however, his friends and colleagues encouraged him to continue composing game music.
 The recognition he gained within the gaming industry jump-started his career.